• Skip to primary navigation

 Ginger cookies are a blend of gingerbread and ginger snap cookies.
 They are tender and chewy like gingerbread but with a bit of a crisp to them like ginger snaps.

 In both cases, the molasses gives them their rich, dark color and flavor.
-And that flavor contrasts so nicely with anything white and creamy and fluffy, like buttercream icing, creme fraiche, pastry cream, cream cheese (an absolute winner!), or vanilla ice cream (heavenly!).
+And that flavor contrasts so nicely with anything white, creamy, and fluffy, like buttercream icing, crème fraîche, pastry cream, cream cheese (an absolute winner!), or vanilla ice cream (heavenly!).

 How do I store these cookies?